marcvaldez/Socket-Programming-Tutorial/README.md

 ### Stream Socket
 - Also called connection-oriented sockets
-- Sends messages through streams (i.e. continue sending and receiving messages until someone closes the stream)
+- Sends and receives messages through streams (much like reading/writing data from files)
 - Doesn't care about message boundaries
 - Commonly used for TCP

 ### Datagram Socket
 - Also called connectionless sockets
-- Sends messages as independent packets with defined boundaries (i.e. one read = one message)
+- Sends and receives messages as independent packets with defined boundaries (i.e. one read = one message)
 - Commonly used for UDP

 ### Raw Socket